 Hope to see you soon!

-The new silk carré aspen ’86 I designed for the italian brand superleggero is my personal tribute to the Coors Classic, a race held in North America between 1975 and 1988.
+The new silk carré aspen ’86 fresh designed for the Italian brand superleggero is my personal tribute to the Coors Classic, a race held in North America between 1975 and 1988.

 The race was considered the fourth biggest stage race on the world cycling calendar after the Tour de France, Giro d’Italia and Vuelta.